 Know Your Customer (KYC) is the process that businesses do to verify their identity before doing business with their customers.
 KYC regulations help companies protect themselves from illegal financial transactions.
-KYC processes are also used by companies of all sizes to ensure that their proposed customers, representatives, consultants, or distributors are anti-bribery and claimants.
+Know Your Customer (KYC) procedures are also used by companies of all sizes to ensure that their proposed customers, representatives, consultants, or distributors are anti-bribery and claimants.

 Banks, insurers, and other financial institutions are increasingly demanding customers to conduct detailed due diligence.
 Initially, these regulations were applied only to financial institutions, but now the non-financial industry, FinTech, and even non-profit organizations are obliged.
 KYC plays an important role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.

 KYC definition is an arrangement that requires companies to learn and verify their customers.
 Regulated financial institutions are required to comply with a risk-based approach to Customer Due Diligence (CDD) and continuous monitoring in accordance with the Money Laundering Regulations.
 Customer relations pose a risk of money laundering and terrorist financing in front of regulated financial services.
 It includes all necessary actions to ensure that its customers are real, assess, and monitor risks.
 With this arrangement, you protect your business against illegal activities such as corruption, money laundering, terrorist financing, and bribery.
 KYC regulations gained international importance due to the increase in illegal financial transactions.